mozilla-conduit/lando-ui/README.md

 ### Use with lando-api

-lando-ui requires an instance of lando-api to talk to in order to anything interesting.
+lando-ui requires an instance of lando-api to talk to in order to do anything interesting.
 The default configuration sets the location of lando-api to `http://lando-api.test:8888`, which is the default for a local installation of lando-api.